Instant access to all our online resources.

 ENT problems are common, accounting for around 25% of GP consultations in the UK, and a large number of presentations to hospital.
 Most health professionals receive only brief training in ENT, making it difficult for them to gain knowledge and skills.
 In this resource, you will learn how to assess common patients with ENT problems and test your skills.

-These materials are designed to support the training of Health Surveillance Assistants in Malawi, helping them to work with children and caregivers in their community.
+These materials are designed to support the training of Health Surveillance Assistants, helping them to work with children and caregivers in their community.
 The training covers recognition treatment and referral of children with malaria, pneumonia, diarrhoea and malnutrition, and prevention of illness through immunisation and the use of insecticide treated bed nets.
-Materials are filmed in Malawi and presented in an easy-to-use, interactive format.

 World Medical Education has joined with international partners to deliver multimedia training for community health workers in Malawi.